nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds a bill attached to an appointment with input information including amount and bill date.

-* Amount must be positive number with at most 2 decimal places.
+* An amount must be positive number with at most 2 decimal places.

 * One appointment can be attached to no more than one bill.

-* Bill date must be in the format `yyyy-MM-dd`, eg. `2022-11-12`.
+* A bill date must be in the format `yyyy-MM-dd`, eg. `2022-11-12`.

+* A bill date before appointment date is allowed as there may be reservation fee.

 #### Command word